 The Dick Beardsley Marathon is a USTAF-certified qualifying race, which means its scenic course around Big Detroit Lake (twice!) will attract plenty of runners from around the state and the country.
 Runners start the course by running counter-clockwise around the lake, then turn and retrace their steps clockwise to the finish.

-Annualy in October, the Mankato Marathon starts on the campus of Minnesota State University at Mankato, and winds it way slowly into the Minnesota River valley and downtown Mankato.
+Annualy in October, the Mankato Marathon starts and ends in downtown Mankato.
 With a few ups and downs along the way, the last portion of the race is largely downhill, descending to a flat course toward the finish line.

 A race on paved trails (and stairs!) fully within the city limits of St. Paul, the point-to-point Urban Trail Run showcases the capitol city’s beauty on a course that starts at Battle Creek Park and ends at Flat Earth Brewing, where you can cool off with a local craft beer.
 Despite its urban setting, the course has considerable elevation changes (as much as 300 feet) as it winds up and down along the Mississippi River bluffs.

 The Med City Marathon—named for Rochester’s renowned medical facilities, like the Mayo Clinic—starts a few miles west of Rochester.
 The course wends its way over rolling farm country and along Cascade Creek, past several lakes, and through a handful of neighborhoods before runners cross the finish line in downtown Rochester.